devoxx/DevoxxGenieIDEAPlugin/README.md

 ### Installation:

 - **From IntelliJ IDEA**: Go to `Settings` -> `Plugins` -> `Marketplace` -> Enter 'Devoxx' to find plugin (pending approval) OR Install plugin from Disk
-- **Using Jar file**: Copy the "DevoxxGenie-0.0.2.jar" from 'dist' directory and using 'Install plugin from Disk' to enable it.
-- **From Source Code**: Clone the repository, build the plugin using `./gradlew shadowJar`, and install the plugin from the `build/libs` directory and select file 'DevoxxGenie-0.0.2-all.jar'
+- **From Source Code**: Clone the repository, build the plugin using `./gradlew buildPlugin`, and install the plugin from the `build/distributions` directory and select file 'DevoxxGenie-0.0.3.zip'

 ### LLM Settings